Subscribe to Blog via Email

 I had another optical failure related to bug intrusion.
 I do not yet understand how the bugs do it, but somehow they increase my optical loss enormously.
 This particular optical node was not properly sealed and box elder bugs got … Continue reading

-Sometimes a simple graph is all you need to provide you the clue you need to solve a mystery.
-Currently, I am working on reducing the failure rate of Avalanche Photo-Diodes (APDs).
-I found a histogram was useful in my … Continue reading
+Sometimes all it takes is to use a histogram maker to create a graph, for example, to help provide you the clue you need to solve a mystery.
+Currently, I am working on reducing the failure rate of Avalanche Photo-Diodes … Continue reading

 Quote of the Day Only enemies speak the truth.
 Friends and lovers lie endlessly, caught in the web of duty. — Stephen King I saw this photo posted by Robert Frost here.
 It shows a flame on Earth (left) and … Continue reading